 Our research team at Sunnybrook is using this Virtual Storytelling Space to collect stories about experiences of racism, oppression, and forms of colonialism at Sunnybrook.
-We invite you to share a story or stories online from a place and time that works for you.
-Your stories will be securely protected and will never be shared without your consent, and you will have a say in how we use your stories.
+We invite all Sunnybrookers to share a story or stories about their experiences of racism, discrimination and effects of settler colonialism at the hospital.
+You may share your story online from a place and time that works for you.
+Your stories will be securely protected and used for research purposes.
+You also have the option of sharing your story with others through this website but only if you consent.
+We explain how you may share your story in the “Protecting your Data” page.

 Anti-Black, anti-Indigenous